 There was no bankruptcy, receivership or similar proceeding that happened to the corporation.

-Stock split was approved by SEC on March 31, 2000, effectively reducing the par value from ₱100 to ₱1 per share.
+A stock split was approved by SEC on March 31, 2000, effectively reducing the par value from \rightleftharpoons 100 to \rightleftharpoons 1 per share.
 PSE correspondingly adjusted the par value on August 3, 2000.